 Leap Year traditions might have stopped instilling fear in Irish bachelors long time ago.
-Yet other, less impactful superstitions and beliefs still rule over everyday lives of some of the Irish folks.
+Yet other, less terrifying superstitions and beliefs still impact everyday lives of some of the Irish folks.

 The Irish superstitions and beliefs are as rich as Irish culture.
 They gifted the world with some of the most popular tales and myths.
 And although everybody agrees that leprechauns and other mystical creatures limit their spells and bad deeds only to old legends, the Irish luck is still widely believed in today.

 Thus, don’t get surprised when your Irish friend warns you against using small Hawthorn tree branch to drive off flies.
 On the other hand, let her smile from ear to ear when bird poo lands on her head.

 SOME OF THE IRISH SUPERSTITIONS AND BELIEFS PEOPLE STILL BELIEVE

 Falling on the Floor Cutlery Invites Guests to the House